4 Cash Rich Tech Firms: Which are Worth Buying?

 Part of Apple's share price plunge is doubtless due to the fact that many holders of the stock are sitting on massive capital gains, and getting out now will avoid a steeper tax burden likely to exist in the future.
 But the fall in price began long before the election, largely as a function of warnings about profit margins in the key fourth quarter.
 Historically Apple's profit margins suffer when introducing a new or revamped product and much of Apple's consumer product line is in the process of turning over.
 All this will be resolved by the second quarter of 2013, I suspect.
 As it is now, you can buy Apple for just 12 times earnings, and with a PEG of 0.51.
 I know of few companies “priced to move” as much as Apple is today.

-Oracle (NASDAQ: ORCL) also has traditionally sat on a large cash hoard.
+Oracle (NYSE: ORCL) also has traditionally sat on a large cash hoard.
 At the close of the third quarter, its $37 billion cash was the fourth most of any domestic company.
 But Oracle is virtually without equal in its frequency of acquisitions it uses to grow the company.
 Right now Oracle is basking in the glow of not being Hewlett Packard (HPQ), as Oracle walked away from Autonomy Software, citing price concerns just before Hewlett Packard bought the company.
 Otherwise, now that Mark Hurd is the co-President, one might expect Oracle to be a little less exciting that in the days of its mercurial founder, Larry Ellison.

 Oracle has placed much of its future growth in the hands of the “Cloud.”
 It has made a series of acquisitions to enhance its cloud presence and its infrastructure as a service business.
 These units allow smaller companies to utilize Oracle's enterprise products without having to shell out for expensive mainframes.